-Honestly, when you’re out in the wild and close to nature, cleanliness may not be the first priority.
-But it doesn’t mean you need to forgo personal hygiene completely while staying in the wild.
-Besides, you need to be cautious about the various germ sources that can make you sick.
+Cleanliness may not be the first priority when you’re out in the wild and close to nature.
+But it doesn’t mean you must forgo personal hygiene while staying in the wild.
+Besides, you must be cautious about the various germ sources that can make you sick.

 We have compiled some of the most effective tips and tricks to help you stay cleaner and fresher in your next backpacking adventure.

 - 1. Don’t Use a Deodorant – 13 Backpacking Hygiene Tips

 - 2. Go to the Toilet Properly – 13 Backpacking Hygiene Tips